lzfun/LeetCode/notes/91_decode_ways.md

 **Issue**

- - It's hard to stop when we encounter invalid "0"s in betweeen.
+ - It's hard to stop when we encounter invalid "0"s in between.
  - Recursion is not necessary / feasible to implemented since the whole string can be invalid

 ### Improved idea